nehmea/TCGA_methylation/README.md

 # TCGA_methylation
 This repository includes the necessary files to perform differential methylation analysis of TCGA data.
-The code itself has functions that download the data directly from TCGA.
+The code itself include functions to download the data directly from TCGA.

   1- The R code used in the analysis (Rcode_TCGA_DMP_Ezra.R)